Narendra Modi bats for Uniform Civil Code, blames Opposition for ‘backwardness’ of Muslims

 Implementing the code has been on the Bharatiya Janata Party’s agenda for years.
 Earlier this month, the Law Commission sought views on the matter from citizens and religious groups.

+On Tuesday, Modi while addressing an event of the BJP in Bhopal said that even the Supreme Court has advocated for a Uniform Civil Code.

-“We are seeing that work is being done to instigate people in the name of Uniform Civil Code,” Modi claimed on Tuesday during an event of the BJP in Bhopal.
+“We are seeing that work is being done to instigate people in the name of Uniform Civil Code,” he added.
 “If there is one law for one member in a house and another for the other, will the house be able to run?
 So how will the country be able to run with such a dual system?”

 He also said that Pasmanda Muslims – particularly those belonging to the community’s lowered castes – are not treated as equal because of the vote bank politics.